the-papabear/movemf/README.md

 As part of my skill development plan I had the task of creating a working app using React and MongoDB (with some other bits in between to make life a bit easier).
 In order for this demo app to become a reality and its implementations not complete chaos, I forged this document to have a relatively clear path of what I’m about to build.
 Over time I got proved that the path was not entirely clear.
 However, documenting and breaking the whole cake in to bite-sized chunks prevented chaos from ensuing (BREAK BIG WORK ITEMS INTO SMALLER CHUNKS PEOPLE!).

-The requirements my mentor gave me were the following: `Create an app what has a CRUD and uses MongoDB's views, query search, and auth.`
+The requirements my manager gave me were the following: `Create an app what has a CRUD and uses MongoDB's views, query search, and auth.`

 In other words I had complete creative freedom to make something that will push me into uncomfortable software development corners.
 All this pushing around would make me a better developer.
-After giving it some though I drafted a document that outlined what my app was supposed to do, what problem it solved, and the tools it will use:
+Bellow you will find the breakdown of the app found in this repo.

 ---